 ActiveCampaign includes a pre-built abandoned cart recovery email which is compatible with WP Fusion.
 You can also create your own email from scratch by adding an Abandoned Cart block to any email.

-The customer’s cart contents will be merged into the email, including product names, prices, and images.
+The customer’s cart contents will be merged into the recovery email, including product names, prices, and images.

 When the customer clicks the Return to Checkout link they will be taken back to the checkout and their cart contents will be restored.